Music of The Last of Us (TV series): Production and composition

 Fleming was a fan of Santaolalla's work (Note: Fleming was particularly familiar with Santaolalla's work on The Motorcycle Diaries (2004), Brokeback Mountain (2005), and Babel (2006) before working on The Last of Us.) before working on the series.
 He saw his own music as "crazy" and Santaolalla's as "very soft and emotional".
 His work was inspired by real sounds within a decayed civilization; he kept his score minimalistic like Santaolalla's and exercised restraint to match Mazin's goal of viewers feeling immersed within scenes rather than observing them, wanting thoughtful themes instead of "typical action music".
 Fleming selected instruments that paired appropriately with Santaolalla's work; rather than a generic drum, he wanted one with "personality", like "a rusty barrel or like cracking wood or bowing, rusty metal".
 Santaolalla noted Fleming's work added cohesiveness in his use of sampling specific sounds and maintaining the overall tone, noting his experience fulfilled aspects of the score that Santaolalla was unable to do.

 Santaolalla and Fleming did not meet until after completing the first season.
 They returned to compose the score for the second, which Santaolalla felt enhanced their working relationship, impacting each other's work.
 Fleming found diverting from Santaolalla's original game score was often necessary to give the series its own identity, but otherwise sought to maintain the same feeling and avoid unnecessary diversion.
 He thought their different approaches complemented their individual tasks for the series.
 Mazin worked with the composers to determine specific sounds for each character and group, such as Ellie, Abby's friends, and the infected.
 Druckmann similarly considered music conducive to the narrative, akin to the game, with characters performing or listening to music contributing to worldbuilding or relationships.
 Santaolalla and Fleming scored Abby to match her anger, pain, and trauma akin to Ellie's, rather than as a traditional antagonist.
+Santaolalla is set to return for the third season.